 A journal prompt can be incredibly helpful in inspiring you on a specific topic to write about and the great thing about journaling is there is no right or wrong way to do it!
 You may find yourself starting with one initial idea and by the end, your focus has shifted entirely.
 Any thoughts or ideas are free game to be written down.
 Remember - it does not have to be perfect!

 If you are finding that these topics are bringing up thoughts and feelings you are needing more support with, be sure to bring these up in your next session with one of our dietitians.
-Or, if you come up with a great journal prompt yourself, drop it into the NourishRX Guided PATH community to get the conversation going!
+We're here to support you!

 Comments Off on Journaling: A Tool for Eating Disorder Recovery